ishkawa/DIKit/README.md

 ## Overview

-DIKit provides interfaces to express dependency graph.
-A code generator named `dikitgen` finds implementations of the interfaces, and generate codes which satisfies dependency graph.
+DIKit provides interfaces to express a dependency graph.
+A code generator named `dikitgen` finds implementations of the interfaces, and generates code which satisfies the dependency graph.

 The main parts of DIKit are injectable types and provider methods, and both of them are to declare dependencies of types.

-Injectable types are types that conform to `Injectable` protocol.
+Injectable types are types that conform to the `Injectable` protocol.

 ```swift
 public protocol Injectable {